umbraco/UmbracoDocs/umbraco-cloud/set-up/private-nuget-feed.md

 Please do the following:

-1. Create an Umbraco Cloud project (V9 or Above)
-2. Access the cloud [Secrets Management](https://docs.umbraco.com/umbraco-cloud/set-up/project-settings/secrets-management) and add your MyGet credentials
+1. Access the cloud [Secrets Management](https://docs.umbraco.com/umbraco-cloud/set-up/project-settings/secrets-management) and add your MyGet credentials
-3. Clone down your Umbraco Cloud project
+2. Clone down your Umbraco Cloud project
-4. Open the project locally and build/spin up the site
+3. Open the project locally and build/spin up the site
-5. Go to your NuGet.config file in the root of your project.
+4. Go to your NuGet.config file in the root of your project.

 Here you need to add some configurations